 Are you worried about your established Sir Walter lawn?
 Don’t be!
 Like level 1 water restrictions, you can still water your lawns and gardens before 10 am or after 4 pm.

 As mentioned above, you can use a hand-held hose fitted with a trigger nozzle, sprinklers or a standard watering system.
-If you have drip irrigation or smart water system, you can water your lawn or garden at any time.
+If you have drip irrigation or a smart water system, you can water your lawn or garden at any time.

 Although, there are still a few things you cannot do when it comes to both a new and established lawn.
 This includes letting water runoff to hard surfaces (roads, paths etc.) or leaving a tap or hose unattended.